 Like the WTA, eight single players are divided into two round-robin groups and eight doubles teams as a group-stage or round-robin format, followed by the semi-finals and finals.

 ATP Finals has a different format than the major tournaments (Australian Open, French Open, Wimbledon Open, and US Open) because it uses a knock-out or bracket system.
+Here are the best men’s tennis forums today.

 8. Summer Games Tennis Tournament